Last Updated: February 3rd, 2026|23 mins

 Consolidate Wallets/Exchanges

-Merge all activity into one ledger; de-duplicate transfers.
+Merge all activity into one ledger; label transfers so they don’t look like sales.

 3. 3